 So what is super handy is that you can adjust the bristles to your personal needs.
 Many people use the brush in its original state because it works perfectly for tight curls.
 But in some cases it can be helpful to adjust the brush so that it has fewer rows of pins.
 For example, if you have a lot of hair with a thicker and fuller hair texture.
 In that case, remove a number of rows from your Denman Brush, so that you can detangle your hair and brush it shiny.
 If you remove a row every row with a Denman Brush D3 medium, the brush has 3 rows left.

 Hopefully it is now clear to you which Denman Brush is your ideal match!
 Do you have any questions?
-Let us know on Instagram!
+Let us know in the comments below!